 Both units have large, private, beautifully decorated rooms.
 Every patient room has a window to encourage healthy sleeping patterns and improved mood, along with a private bathroom and shower.
 An alcove with a sleeper couch in each room lets a relative or friend comfortably stay with the patient.
 A separate family waiting area with a private consultation room lets family members learn about the patient’s surgery and ask questions in confidence.

-16 South: The Cardiothoracic Intermediate Care Unit (16S) is a 29-bed intermediate care/telemetry unit, consisting of private and semi-private rooms, located on the 16th floor of the hospital.
+Cardiothoracic Intermediate Care Unit: The Cardiothoracic Intermediate Care Unit, located on 16 South of the hospital, is a 29-bed intermediate care/telemetry unit, consisting of private and semi-private rooms, located on the 16th floor of the hospital.
 Patients continue their recovery following cardiothoracic surgery on this unit until discharge from the hospital.
 Patients and families will be prepared for discharge by our Discharge Nurses, who also make follow-up calls to the patient's home after discharge.
 There are several unique programs that have been developed to assist patients in reaching a safe and speedy recovery.
 For example, the Walking Program, which is 11 am and 4:30 pm daily, encourages you to walk with the staff when you hear the walking music.

 Cardiac Intensive Care Unit: The Cardiac Intensive Care Unit (CICU) is a 10-bed intensive care unit located on Level 5 within the Heart Institute.
 All rooms are private rooms.
 CICU provides care for patients with acute cardiac conditions.
 Patients who need intensive medical care and monitoring prior to cardiac surgery may be in CICU.
 Patients receive expert intensive care monitoring and treatment until they are ready for transfer to an intermediate care unit.